dotlang/dot/README.md

 - Return basic math expressions as result of a function
 - Expressions can include other bindings, function calls and basic math operators

+## How to compile?

+On a fresh Ubuntu installation you will need to install below before you can compile the code:

+- llvm
+- llvm-dev
+- clang

+Then you can run `x.sh` to compile the compiler and run tests.